 Managed futures performance for May was driven by one sector, global bonds.
-The surprise events in Italian politics led to a flight to quality move into safe bonds around the world.
+The surprise events in Italian politics led to a flight to quality move into safe bonds worldwide.
 This sharp reversal caught most short trend-follower flat-footed.
-The commitment of traders reports have shown a strong short tilt in managed money.
-The size of the move over less than 10 trading-days ensured stops would be hit and positions changed.
+The commitment of traders reports has shown a strong short tilt in managed money.
+The size of the move over less than ten trading days ensured stops would be hit and positions changed.
 The question was just how much pain managers took in this sector.
-Notably, the markets sold-off on the good economic employments numbers to further hurt managers who switched to longs earlier in the week.
+Notably, the markets sold off on the good economic employments numbers to further hurt managers who switched to longs earlier in the week.
 A similar set of events followed the rates markets.
 Expectations for fewer Fed hikes given the political turmoil only reversed again after the US employment number.

 Managed futures have been hurt by the February volatility shock and now the May bond shock from political risks.
-Economic surprises generally hurt managed futures especially if it comes in global bond market sector which is usually the largest sector of risk exposure.
+In addition, economic surprises generally hurt managed futures, especially in the global bond market sector, which is usually the largest sector of risk exposure.